Brown Butter Pretzel M&M Cookies.

 After you have your brown butter, be sure to chill it and allow the butter to become solid again – this step is mandatory to avoid your cookies from spreading too much in the baking process.
 I’ve made these cookies twice now and the first time, I did not chill the brown butter.
 The cookies were MUCH thinner than today’s.

 Using a shallow dish, cooling the brown butter to a solid state will take about two hours in the refrigerator.
 Then, make the cookie dough as usual.
 Using a mixer, cream the solid brown butter with your sugars.
 I always like to use more brown sugar than white sugar, which keeps the cookies extra moist and soft.
-Then add the egg, vanilla, and the dry ingredients: flour, baking soda, cornstarch, and salt.
-Isn’t that easy?

 The nutty, caramel-y vibe from the brown butter pairs well with salty pretzels and chocolate.
 I used mini M&Ms for my sweet chocolate craving and pretzels for my salty craving.

 Be sure to chill the dough again.
 Yes I know – chilling the brown butter and then chilling the dough?!
 Trust me on this.
 Chilling the dough will make it much easier to handle, produce a much thicker cookie, and allows the flavors to get nice and friendly.
 Chill the dough for 1 – 2 hours (or even overnight).
 I chilled my dough for 2 hours before scooping and baking.
-The longer, the better.

 You’ll have to roll the balls of dough with your hands and not scoop them with a cookie scoop – the warmth of your hands will allow the dough to come together quite well.
 I rolled my balls of dough to be taller, rather than wide.
 See here for more details on a “tall” cookie dough ball.